Seirdy/seirdy.one/content/posts/website-best-practices.md

 {{< picture name="underlines" alt="a line of three consecutive hyperlinks with and without underlines" >}}

 Underlines also make it easy for readers with color vision deficiencies to distinguish links from surrounding text.
-A basic <abbr title="Web Content Accessibility Guidelines">WCAG</abbr> Level A requirement is for information to not be conveyed solely through color:
+A basic WCAG Level A requirement is for information to not be conveyed solely through color:

 <figure itemscope itemtype="https://schema.org/Quotation">
 	<blockquote>